rico79/rugby-fanatic/README.md

 First, install python > 3.6 : https://wiki.python.org/moin/BeginnersGuide/Download

-After, you have to install Flask and gunicorn to make it work locally (if you use Ubuntu, you should probably replace pip by pip3):
+After, you have to install dependencies to make it work locally (if you use Ubuntu, you should probably replace pip by pip3):

 ```
-$ pip install Flask
-$ pip install gunicorn
+$ pip install -r requirements.txt
 ```

 ### Nodejs ecosystem